 A project designed to explore how and why people grow food in urban areas.

-Thank you to everyone who contributed their time and effort to this project, we appreciate your valuable contributions.
+A huge thank you to everyone who contributed their time and effort to this project, we could not have done this without you.

 (The featured image of this page shows pictures of many of the gardens involved!)